reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 We can then use these methods in the test cases like above. **It's important to make methods with shared mock behavior very specific and name them properly to keep the test cases readable**.

-### Write Test Cases Independently
+### Write Self-Contained Test Cases

-Don't expect test cases to be always executed in the same order!
-We write everything that belongs to our test case into the test method, so that a test case can be executed alone in our IDE or all together within our CI!
+The unit tests we write should be runnable on any machine with the same result.
+They shouldn't affect other test cases in any way.
+So we must write every unit test self-contained and independent of test execution order.

-This mistake often comes together with setup blocks that declare behavior shared between test methods.
+It's likely that the errors in non-self-contained test cases are caused by setup blocks that declare behavior shared between test methods.
 If we need to add a new behavior at the end of the block, each previous declaration must be executed before we are able to call ours.
 Or vice versa: if a new declaration is inserted at the beginning, causes a shift of all other declarations towards the end.
 At least now our alarm bell should ring, and it's time to reconsider our test case!